Ruth Jackson PhD, MSc Counselling Psychology. MBACP

 Sometimes we are lonely, suffering from anxiety or depression and believe that we are alone with our troubles and it is useful to have someone to share our thoughts and feelings with.
 Counselling is there for young and old, men and women.
 It is my job to help you to find your way through the minefield of life and to help you to make the changes you need, or want, to make.
 I believe that we all have the answers to our own questions within us and it is my job to help you to recognise those answers and enable you to work with them.
 You will be offered a confidential, supportive, understanding and non-judgmental environment in which to achieve this.

-If you are having relationship issues or feel that you would benefit from couples counselling I am able to offer support in both of these areas.
+If you are having marriage or relationship issues or feel that you would benefit from couples counselling I am able to offer support in both of these areas.

 I work from two locations - Congleton and IQ Therapies in Alsager.
 Both counselling locations offer a lovely homely and relaxing environment.
 As well as counselling IQ offers physiotherapy, alternative treatments such as Reiki and hot stone massage and group classes such as Yoga (all therapists are experts in their fields).
 You may find some of these other treatments work well alongside your counselling, especially for relaxation.